 The cost of attending a top MBA program can be substantial.
 But with some good financial planning, you would be able to sustain yourself during your MBA and after (assuming you spend some time hunting for a job and the income may not start immediately).
-If you are aware of the cost involved at various stages in advance, you would be in a comfortable position to make appropriate arrangements, be it applying for loans or getting partial aid through scholarships so that once you set foot on the campus, you do not face any financial hurdles.
+If you are aware of the cost involved at various stages in advance, you would be in a comfortable position to make appropriate arrangements, be it applying for loans (Student loan statistics in India) or getting partial aid through scholarships so that once you set foot on the campus, you do not face any financial hurdles.

 There are many costs which prospective students tend to oversee, so having some basic idea about the various aspects involved would ease your MBA journey.